-The Configuration bits in each device Configuration register specify some of the Device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming (ICSP) feature of the device.
-Each device Configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
-There are six device Configuration registers available to the user:
+The configuration bits in each device configuration register specify some of the Device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming[TM] (ICSP[TM]) feature of the device.
+Each device configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
+There are four device configuration registers available to the user:

-- Fosc (0xF80000): Oscillator Configuration Register - FWDT (0xF80002): Watchdog Timer Configuration Register - FBORPOR (0xF80004): BOR and POR Configuration Register - FBS (0xF80006): Boot Code Segment Configuration Register - FSS (0xF80008): Secure Code Segment Configuration Register - FGS (0xF8000A): General Code Segment Configuration Register - 7.
-FICD (0xF8000C): FUSE Configuration Register
+- Fosc (0xF80000): Oscillator Configuration Register - 2.
+FWDT (0xF80002): Watchdog Timer Configuration Register - FBORPOR (0xF80004): BOR and POR Configuration Register - 4.
+FGS (0xF8000A): General Code Segment Configuration Register

-The placement of the Configuration bits is automatically handled when you select the device in your device programmer.
-The desired state of the Configuration bits may be specified in the source code (dependent on the language tool used), or through the programming interface.
-After the device has been programmed, the application software may read the Configuration bit values through the table read instructions.
-For additional information, please refer to the "dsPIC30F Flash Programming Specification" (DS70102), the "dsPIC30F Family Reference Manual" (DS70046) and the "CodeGuardTM Security" chapter (DS70180).
+The placement of the configuration bits is automatically handled when you select the device in your device programmer.
+The desired state of the configuration bits may be specified in the source code (dependent on the language tool used), or through the programming interface.
+After the device has been programmed, the application software may read the configuration bit values through the table read instructions.
+For additional information, please refer to the Programming Specifications of the device.

-- 1. If the code protection configuration fuse bits (FBS<BSS<2:0>, FSS<SSS<2:0>, FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages $VDD \ge 4.5V$. - 2.
-This device supports an Advanced implementation of CodeGuardTM Security.
-Please refer to the "CodeGuard Security" chapter (DS70180) for information on how CodeGuard Security may be used in your application.
+Note: If the code protection configuration fuse bits (FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages VDD ≥ 4.5V.